Ji-Hwan Bae Player Props: Pirates vs. Rockies

 Ji-Hwan Bae At The Plate

-- Bae has two doubles, two home runs and three walks while hitting .217.
+- Bae is batting .220 with two doubles, two home runs and three walks.

-- Bae has gotten a hit in seven of 14 games this season (50.0%), with multiple hits twice.
+- Bae has gotten a hit in eight of 15 games this year (53.3%), with multiple hits twice.

-- In 14 games played this season, he has hit a homer in two of them.
+- In 15 games played this year, he has gone deep in two of them.

-- Bae has driven in a run in three games this season (21.4%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.